 GTA IV, A Ten Year Reunion

-The Grand Theft Auto series has been around for 20 years and has captivated millions.
+The Grand Theft Auto series from Rockstar Games has been around for twenty years and has captivated millions.
 When the first in the franchise came out in 1997, it shocked and delighted gamers with its supposed glamorization of criminal activity as you, the protagonist, work your way through the ranks of the criminal underbelly in a corrupt city.
 No other franchise in gaming history has been as largely controversial, or to the millions of fans it has, been more consistently enjoyable.
-While I could go on about any one of the games in this series in great depth, today I’m focusing on GTA IV as we celebrate its 10 year anniversary.
+While I could go on about any one of the games in this series in great depth, today I’m focusing on GTA IV as we celebrate its ten year anniversary.

 Every year, thousands of people from other countries enter the United States hoping to achieve the “American Dream”.
 Niko Bellic, the protagonist in GTA IV, is no different.
 Niko is an Eastern European war veteran on the run from his homeland and venturing into America in hopes of finding the man who betrayed his unit in the war, as well as creating a better life for himself.
 Upon arriving in Liberty City (based on real life New York), he quickly finds that the land of freedom and vast riches is not quite as luxurious as his cousin, Roman, has made it out to be.
 Almost immediately, Niko and his cousin are harassed by loan sharks, drafted into working for the mob, and betrayed several times over.
 Welcome to the Land of Opportunity!

 GTA IV is an action/adventure game and third person shooter.
 It starts off with only your fists and melee combat available to you until after your first mission where you can obtain a knife.
 Niko then quickly moves up to a pistol, and continues to advance his arsenal to include weapons like semi-automatic rifles and rocket launchers.
 You know, cause this is ‘Murica!